raspopov/USBOblivion/ReadMe.txt

 		Automatic run:
 			-auto

-		Don't save a backup .reg-file:
+		Don't save a registry backup file (default: save it):
 			-nosave

+		Save a registry backup to this file (default: save it to My Documents):
+			-save:filename

+		Save working log to this file:
+			-log:filename

 		Don't create a System Restore Point:
 			-norestorepoint